Airconditioning 07703 558610

 Aircon compressor drive is engaged and disengaged by applying electrical power to the compressor clutch.

-During air conditioning system operation the ac compressor pumps refrigerant around the system by suction intake of refrigerant gas at low pressure
+During air conditioning system operation the ac compressor pumps refrigerant around the system by suction intake of refrigerant gas at low pressure and discharge of gas at high pressure.

 Increase of gas pressure also increases temperature.